Cricket in the United States

+In 2021, Minor League Cricket (MiLC), a professional Twenty20 cricket league sanctioned by USA Cricket, began play.
+Major League Cricket launched its first season in 2023.

 History

+Early history

-Cricket was played by British colonists in North America by the start of the 18th century.
+Cricket was being played by British colonists in North America by the start of the 18th century.
 Archived references to cricket played in America date from 1709.
-A New York newspaper from 1739 contains an advertisement for cricket players and the first documented competition occurred in 1751 in Manhattan.
+A New York newspaper from 1739 contains an advertisement for cricket players, and the first documented competition was in 1751 in Manhattan.
 According to William Byrd II's diary, cricket was played on the slave plantations of Virginia, including on his Westover estate among neighbors and slaves.
 By 1793, Dartmouth College students were playing cricket on the Green.

-Philadelphia was the crucible of North American cricket and remains so today.
+Philadelphia is typically considered to be the center of North American cricket, with a long history of teams and matches.
 Haverford College formed a cricket team in 1833, generally accepted as the first cricket club exclusively for Americans.
 Haverford and the University of Pennsylvania formed a strong rivalry, with the first match played on May 7, 1864, believed to be start of the third-oldest intercollegiate sporting contest in America, after the 1852 Harvard-Yale crew and 1859 Amherst-Williams baseball matches.
-Haverford and Penn then proceeded to play each other for three consecutive years until 1869, when the Haverford faculty banned cricket away from their college grounds.
-From 1875 and through 1880, Haverford College, Columbia College and University of Pennsylvania fielded a varsity elevens, which played a few matches each year against each other and other club teams.
+In 1881, Penn, Harvard College, Haverford College, Princeton College (then known as College of New Jersey), and Columbia College formed The Intercollegiate Cricket Association, which Cornell University later joined.